rgorby/MAGE/docs/source/userGuide/kaijuTools/chop.rst

   * ``grType`` (optional, default ``"EGG"``): String specifying grid type used by the MAGE output files.
-Valid values are ``"EGG"``, ``"LFM"``, ``"SPH"``.
+Valid values are ``"EGG"``, ``"LFM"``, and ``"SPH"``.
 If the string is not one of the supported grid types, the default value (``"EGG"``) is used, and a warning message is printed.
 Note that for a magnetosphere simulation, the ``grType`` is nearly always ``"LFM"``.